 Over our 22 years as an independent investment banking firm, we have sought to opportunistically recruit new managing directors with a range of industry and transaction specialties, as well as high-level corporate and other relationships, from major investment banks, independent financial advisory firms and other institutions.
 We also have sought to expand our geographic reach both through recruiting managing directors in new locations and through strategic acquisitions, such as our 2006 acquisition of Beaufort Partners Limited (now Greenhill Canada) in Canada and our 2010 acquisition of Caliburn Partnership Pty Limited (now Greenhill Australia) in Australia.
 Additionally, we expanded the breadth of our advisory services through the hiring of managing directors to focus on financing and restructuring advisory services, and through our acquisition in 2015 of Cogent Partners, LP, which provides advisory services related to the secondary fund placement market.
 Through our recruiting and acquisition activity, we have significantly increased our geographic reach by adding offices in the United States, United Kingdom, Germany, Canada, Japan, Australia, Sweden, Hong Kong, Brazil and Spain.
 We intend to continue our efforts to recruit new managing directors with industry sector experience and/or geographic reach who can help expand our advisory capabilities.
-During 2019, we have recruited 5 additional managing directors to expand our regional reach to Singapore, enhance our efforts in the shareholder advisory area and extend our industry sector expertise in the building products, industrial and insurance areas.
-As of April 30, 2019 we had 79 client facing managing directors, including those whose recruitment we had announced through that date.
+During 2019, we have recruited 6 additional managing directors to expand our regional reach to Singapore, enhance our efforts in the shareholder advisory area and extend our industry sector expertise in the building products, industrial and insurance areas.
+As of July 31, 2019 we had 80 client facing managing directors, including those whose recruitment we had announced through that date.

 In September 2017, we announced plans for a leveraged recapitalization to put in place a capital structure designed to enhance long term shareholder value in the context of our then current equity valuation, existing tax rates and existing opportunities in the credit market.
 Under that plan, the net proceeds from term loan borrowings and proceeds from the purchase of our common stock by each of our Chairman and Chief Executive Officer were intended to be used to repurchase up to \$285.0 million of our common stock (the "Recapitalization").
-As of March 31, 2019, we had purchased a total of 11.71 million shares since our September 2017 recapitalization announcement, at an average cost of \$22.55 per share, for a total cost of 264.1 million.
-This represents 93% of the \$285 million in share repurchases we set as our objective when we announced our plan.

 On April 12, 2019, we refinanced our existing term debt facility and used proceeds of \$375.0 million to repay in full the outstanding principal balance of the term debt facility, pay fees and expenses and increase our cash balance (the "Refinancing").
 As a result of the Refinancing, we lowered our borrowing rate by 50 basis points to LIBOR plus 3.25%, extended the maturity date of the term loan by eighteen months to April 12, 2024, lowered our annual amortization payments and increased the amounts permitted for dividend payments and repurchases of our common stock.
 As part of the Refinancing, the amount allowable for share repurchases was increased and we are permitted to make additional share repurchases of up to \$75 million.
 Additionally, beginning in 2020 the amount of repurchases may be further increased subject to our financial performance.
-See "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources".